Threading vs. Waxing: Which is Better?

 Disadvantages

-I recently came across an interesting finding worth mentioning: According to a study published in the International Journal of Dermatology, of 28 women who developed folliculitis after waxing, an estimated 100% had waxed their arms (MedicalNewsToday, 2019).
-Folliculitis occurs when hair follicles are damaged during rough hair removal.
-If bacteria, naturally present on the outer layer of your skin, infect the hair follicle, it can result in itchy bumps and red rings around them.
+• This is something I recently came across and I thought I would add it here.
+"According to one study in the International Journal of Dermatology, of 28 women who developed folliculitis after waxing, an estimated 100% had waxed their arms" (MedicalNewsToday, 2019).
+Folliculitis occurs when hair follicles are damaged after rough hair removal.
+When bacteria naturally found on the outer layer of your skin, infects the hair follicle, it can cause itchy bumps and red rings around them.

 MY TAKE...

-I hope to see some new faces soon!
+I hope to see new faces soon!

 That's all for now,